-- The company name contains a reference to the fact that such a JSC is public. - The minimum charter capital is RUB 100,000 (approx. USD 1.500). - An unlimited number of shareholders, and the unlimited number of shares owned by a shareholder.
+- The company name contains a reference to the fact that such a JSC is public. - The minimum charter capital is RUB 100,000 (approx. USD 1.790). - There are an unlimited number of shareholders, and the number of shares a shareholder can own is not limited. - The PJSC may not have as its sole shareholder another business entity consisting of a single entity.

-- The PJSC may not have as its sole shareholder another business entity consisting of a single entity. - Open subscription to shares issued by it and free trade of them on the conditions established by a statute and other legal acts. - Additional obligations are imposed on PJSCs having more than a certain number of shareholders. - Obligation to publish an annual report, a balance sheet and a statement of profits and losses. - Shareholders do not have pre-emptive purchase rights. - It is not required to obtain other shareholders' consent for the sale of shares to a third party. - Comprehensive competence of the General Meeting of Shareholders. - The number of members of the board of directors shall be no fewer than five.
+- Open subscription to shares issued by it and free trade of them on the conditions established by a statute and other legal acts. - Additional obligations are imposed on PJSCs having more than a certain number of shareholders. - Obligation to publish an annual report, a balance sheet and a statement of profits and losses. - Shareholders do not have pre-emptive purchase rights. - It is not required to obtain other shareholders' consent for the sale of shares to a third party. - Comprehensive competence of the General Meeting of Shareholders. - The board of directors must be appointed.
+The number of members of the board of directors is no less than five.